 (k) minimise environmental impact.

 23.1.3 The Olympic Events and Equipment are defined in Regulation 23.1.4.
-Any change to Regulation 23.1.4 shall be made according to the process below (subject to the provisions of Regulation 23.1.5) and the associated voting process and submission requirements are specified in Regulation 23.1.6:
+All decisions concerning the selection of the Olympic Events and Equipment are made by the General Assembly acting on the recommendation of Council.
+Any change to the list of Events and Equipment must be made in accordance with this Regulation.

 (a) The ten Olympic Events and Equipment in Regulation 23.1.4 are selected for the 2024 Olympic Sailing Competition.
 Equipment evolution shall be permitted and shall be decided in accordance with Regulation 23.1.3(d).
 World Sailing may propose additional Olympic Events(s) using the voting process for each Event as set out in Regulation 23.1.6(d) – (f) as applicable.

-(b) Council shall decide by 31 December 2021 which of the Events selected for the 2024 Olympic Sailing Competition to review for possible change for the 2028 Olympic Sailing Competition.
+(b) The General Assembly shall decide by 31 December 2021 which of the Events selected for the 2024 Olympic Sailing Competition to review for possible change for the 2028 Olympic Sailing Competition.
 There shall be a minimum of four such Events.
 All Events and their associated Equipment which are not selected for review shall be included in the 2028 Olympic Sailing Competition.

-(c) For each Event it is reviewing under Regulation 23.1.3(b), Council shall decide by 30 June 2022 either:
+(c) For each Event it is reviewing under Regulation 23.1.3(b), the General Assembly shall decide by 30 June 2022 either:

 (i) to retain the Event and retain the current Equipment; or